Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `AnimList` can now be made to create animations on Warheads dealing zero damage by setting `AnimList.ShowOnZeroDamage` to true.
 - Allowed MCV to redeploy in campaigns using a new toggle different from `[MultiplayerDialogSettings]->MCVRedeploys`.
 - Fixed buildings with `UndeploysInto` but `Unsellable=no` & `ConstructionYard=no` unable to be sold normally.
 Restored `EVA_StructureSold` for buildings with `UndeploysInto` when being selled.
+- Fixed `WaterBound=true` buildings with `UndeploysInto` not correctly setting the location for the vehicle to move into when undeployed.

 ## Animations